-Every year, the US News and World Reports conduct a survey and rank the “Best Business School”, considering the facts like tuition fee, number of students enrolled, minimum GMAT score, GPA, acceptance rates and the number of students accepted the graduation flagships.
-The top B-schools accept minimum GMAT score of above 700 (90th percentile).
+Every year, the US News and World Reports conduct a survey and rank the “Best Business School”, considering the facts like tuition fee, number of students enrolled, minimum score, GPA, acceptance rates and the number of students accepted the graduation flagships.
+The top B-schools accept a minimum GMAT score of above 700 (90th percentile).

 Indian B-schools are also accepting GMAT scores warm-heartedly.
 Indian School of Business(ISB), which is one of the most prestigious B-schools in Asia, accepts scores of the GMAT exam from national and international students for management programs.
 The minimum score in GMAT that is accepted by ISB is 680 and the highest of 790 is accepted.